Protect Your Home from Flooding: Part 1

 Many of us watched in dismay as record rainfall resulting from Hurricane Harvey brought record flooding to Houston, Texas.
 For some, the news reports brought back memories of recent flooding in Carrollton, Carroll County, and West Georgia.

 Heavy rain on Christmas Eve 2015 caused flooding in several parts of Carrollton.
 A portion of Oak Grove Church Road caved in due to flood damage.
 The student parking lot at Carrollton High School’s Grisham Stadium flooded, as did the school’s tennis courts.
 Portions of the Carrollton GreenBelt along Hay’s Mill Road were closed.
 So were portions of Bankhead Highway due to Lake Carroll overflowing its banks.
 The Times-Georgian reported that several homes were flooded as well.
-(Click here to view a slideshow from the Times-Georgian of local flooding).

 In September 2009 seven people, including a 2-year-old Carroll County boy, lost their lives when heavy rains caused severe flooding in Carroll, Douglas, and Chattooga counties.
 Two others in the Atlanta area were killed in the same event.
 Dozens of homes and apartments were flooded as heavy rains fell on the area.